Keyboard shortcuts

 • Reserved pages (0-1) are allocated at initialization

-• Each table gets its own Page Ledger and Free Segments Ledger
+• Each table gets a Page Ledger, Free Segments Ledger, and Index Ledger

 • Pages can be interleaved between tables